flavianoM/Clustering-Matrices-through-optimal-permutations/README.md

 **** BANDWIDTH CLUSTERING ****

+To compile the source code download the files "opp.h" and "opp_bandwidth.c" and put them in the same folder.

-To compile the source code type: gcc -o opp opp_bandwidth.c -lm -O3
+Open a terminal and type: gcc -o opp opp_bandwidth.c -lm -O3

 To run the executable file type: ./opp <graph.txt> <p>

 <graph.txt> is the input file containing the graph formatted as an adjacency matrix.
-Start with a graph with N < 100 nodes (you should be able to use the code up to N ~ O(10^3) nodes.
+Start with a graph with N < 100 nodes (you should be able to run the algorithm on graphs up to N ~ O(10^3) nodes).

 <p> is a float between 0 and 1, measuring the bandwidth of the clustering.
 Start with p = 0.5.

 The program outputs four files: <bandwidth_r0.50_graph.txt>, <bandwidth_s0.50_graph.txt>, <bandwidth_r0.50_graph.txt>